Pvt. Wando Amos Hart

 On January 28th, the tank battalions were given the job of protecting the beaches.
 The 192nd was assigned the coast line from Paden Point to Limay along Bataan's east coast.
 The Japanese later admitted that the tanks guarding the beaches prevented them from attempting landings.
 They also took part in the Battle of the Pockets and the Battle of the Points.

 It was during the Battle of the Points that Wando was wounded.
 According to Zoeth Skinner of the 194th Tank Battalion, a thermite bomb was planted on the breech of the assistant drivers gun exploding and severely burning Hart's left leg.
 At the U.S. General Hospital #1, Little Baguio, Bataan, it was determined that his leg needed to be amputated.
 It was reported that his left leg was removed at Hospital #2 at Limay, Bataan.
-He was still in the hospital when Bataan was surrendered to the Japanese.
-He and the other POWs were transported by truck to Bilibid Prison.
+He was still in the hospital when Bataan was surrendered to the Japanese and was transported by truck to Bilibid Prison.

 According to records kept at the U.S. Naval Hospital Unit at Bilibid Prison, Wando was admitted on June 19, 1942.
-Being that he was unfit to work, he remained at the prison.
-He was still on the roster at the hospital in October 1942, and assigned to Ward 6.
+Being that he was unfit to work, he remained at the prison, his name was still on the roster at the hospital in October 1942, showing he was assigned to Ward 9.

 Zoeth Skinner, 194th Tank Battalion, stated that Wando developed a tooth abscess.
 Skinner stated that Wando was a fighter and lived in spite of the fact the doctors believed he should have died.
 The tooth, Number 32, was removed on January 11, 1944.
 He received sulfathiazole, but because of a drop in white blood cells the treatment was stopped.
 The doctors at the prison gave him three blood transfusions in an attempt to save his life.
 Wando showed signs of improvement from February 10th to February 21st.